-The fallout from a protest at a Minnesota church against the Trump administration’s immigration crackdown continues as two Black women were arrested along with a man who goes by the username “DaWokeFarmer” on social media.
+Two Black women were taken into custody last week along with a man who goes by the username “DaWokeFarmer” on social media.

-On Thursday, U.S. Attorney General Pam Bondi announced the arrests of Nekima Levy-Armstrong, Chauntyll Louisa Allen, and William Kelly on X.
+On Jan.
+22, Bondi announced the arrests of Nekima Levy-Armstrong, Chauntyll Louisa Allen, and William Kelly on X.

 “Listen loud and clear: WE DO NOT TOLERATE ATTACKS ON PLACES OF WORSHIP,” she wrote.

-Levy-Armstrong, a Minneapolis civil rights activist and lawyer, and other protesters were at the church Sunday to point out what they say is a contradiction between working for ICE and preaching the Christian Gospel.
-But in the aftermath of the protests and the arrests, residents and civil rights leaders are also questioning whether protesters’ constitutional rights have been violated.
+Levy-Armstrong, a Minneapolis civil rights activist and lawyer, and other protesters were at the church to point out what they say is a contradiction between working for ICE and preaching the Christian Gospel.
+But in the aftermath of the protests and the arrests, residents and civil rights leaders are also questioning whether protesters’ constitutional rights had been violated.

 “We’re watching in real time as the Department of Justice, once responsible for upholding the law, is being twisted into the Department of Vengeance, attacking anyone who displeases the president,” NAACP President and CEO Derrick Johnson said in a statement.